gromacs/gromacs/docs/user-guide/environment-variables.rst

 ``GMX_FORCE_GPU_AWARE_MPI``
         Override the result of build- and runtime GPU-aware MPI detection and force the use of direct GPU MPI communication.
-Aimed at cases where the user knows that the MPI library is GPU-aware, but |GROMACS| is not able to detect this.
+Aimed at cases where the user knows that the MPI library is GPU-aware, but |Gromacs| is not able to detect this.
 Note that only CUDA and SYCL builds support such functionality.

 ``GMX_FORCE_UPDATE_DEFAULT_CPU``